berlinonline/converjon/README.md

 ```

 ###Logging
 There are three logging levels: "access", "error" and "debug".
-Each of them can be directed to either STDOUT, STDERR or into a logfile.
+Each of them can be directed to either STDOUT, STDERR or into a log file.

 ```YAML
 logging: